-Not only does this city have it’s own epic castle, there are also some unique attractions to explore like Fort IX, the world’s only Devil Museum and neighbourhoods covered in street art!
+Not only does this city have its own epic castle, but there are also some unique attractions to explore like Fort IX, the world’s only Devil Museum, and neighbourhoods covered in street art!

 It’s only an hour and a half by train, so I highly recommend getting up early and making the most of it.
 If you happen to go on a Saturday, there’s even a FREE walking tour!

 The Hill of Crosses is one of the most important attractions in Lithuania and is a symbol of light and hope.
 It’s a testament to the strength of the Lithuanian people despite their dark past.

 There are thought to be over 250,000 crucifixes that have been left at the site.
 Most to remember loved ones who passed away or to symbolise a body they could not bury.
 Some leave crosses as a sign of love.

 I went on a day tour to the Hill of Crosses from Vilnius but you can do this self-guided too.
 Make sure you read my guide all about it below.